How Much Does a Community Manager Cost in 2026?

 Is it more cost-effective to hire a freelancer or go through an agency for community management?

 Freelancers are less expensive but come with significant risks for community management specifically: if your freelance community manager goes on vacation or becomes unavailable, your community has no one monitoring it for days — and unmoderated communities can deteriorate rapidly.
 Agencies charge 2-3x more than freelancers for layers of account management that do not directly benefit community engagement.
-EverestX offers a managed middle path: a dedicated community manager with the accountability and backup coverage that community management demands, at rates 40-60% below agency pricing.
+EverestX offers a managed middle path: a dedicated community manager with the accountability and backup coverage that community management demands, at $10–$12/hr full-time or $14–$16/hr part-time (rates vary within each band by experience and skills) — a fraction of agency pricing, with no upfront, hiring, or platform fees.

 What is the ROI of hiring a community manager versus spending more on paid ads?